A partner academy in the John Taylor MAT

 Subject Leader

-It seems a very natural progression for me to go from having over 20 years teaching experience of inspiring creativity in the classroom as an Early Years teacher, to taking my skills and love of teaching into the great outdoors.
 For me, training to be a Level 3 Forest School Leader has been one of the most incredible and life-changing journeys I’ve ever taken!
 I have met some amazing people and stayed in some remote places to learn about bush craft and survival skills.
 Being part of nature promotes positive mental wellbeing and true happiness, which is what I want to pass onto our children at Shobnall Primary & Nursery School.

 I love the freedom that outdoor learning offers our children; it immerses them into a natural space that cannot be equalled in any other habitat.
 It is wonderful to see how eager children are to explore the woodland environment, and how captivated they are when they discover they have achieved a new skill, learnt something new about nature, or indeed themselves.